 There has been a lot of publicity lately about the security industry and the conduct of security staff particularly, “bouncers” at clubs and pubs.
-Beilby Poulden Costello Lawyers have been at the forefront of litigation in this area brining compensation claims for people injured on licensed premises.
+BPC Lawyers have been at the forefront of litigation in this area bringing compensation claims for people injured on licensed premises.

 In one of the most severe examples our partner, Matthew Garling recently acted on behalf of a 26 year old man who sustained brain injury as a result of an assault by security staff at a local nightspot.